Video: Norwich Free Academy vs. Xavier highlights

 , adding the organization is "not thinking of rescheduling winter tournaments at this point."

-The move is the latest in unprecedented efforts to the global health crisis that's killed more than 3,800 worldwide.
+The move was among the first state high school association to cancel its sporting events in response to the global health crisis that's killed more than 3,800 worldwide.